A Very Filipino Christmas: Celebrating in the Philippines and Abroad

 Three Kings Day

-Observed either on January 6 or the first Sunday in January, Three Kings Day pays tribute to the Wise Men’s visit.
+Observed either on January 6 or the first Sunday in January, Three Kings Day pays tribute to the Wise Men’s who followed star of bethlehem to visit Jesus Christ.
 It typically marks the end of celebrating Christmas traditions in the Philippines.

 Although Simbang Gabi has ended, Catholics typically attend mass in the morning.
 Before the service, it’s customary for men dressed as Magi to walk around the town and give out gifts to children who gather along the sides of the streets.